lyz-code/blue-book/docs/pdm.md

 To solve circular dependencies we first need to locate what are the conflicting packages, [`pdm` doesn't make it easy to detect them](https://github.com/pdm-project/pdm/issues/1354).
+To do that remove from your `pyproject.toml` groups of dependencies until the command works and add back one group by group until you detect the ones that fail.

+Also it's useful to reduce the number of possibilities of versions of each dependency to make things easier to `pdm`.
 Locate all the outdated packages by doing `pdm show` on each package until [this issue is solved](https://github.com/pdm-project/pdm/issues/1356) and run `pdm update {package} --unconstrained` for each of them.
 If you're already on the latest